-Basis of assessment/Para ameter Additional compensation conditions Maximum total compensation > The maximum total compensation is EUR 11 million p.a. (gross) for the Chairman of the Management Board and EUR 5.5 million p.a. (gross) for each of the other Management Board members.
-Malus/Clawback > Partial or full reduction in payment/demand for repayment of variable compensation > May apply in the event of significant breaches of duty (for the year in which the breach occurs) and payments based on incorrect data > Clawback period of one year after payout Change of control > Special right of termination of the Management Board member in the event of a change of control, upon exercise triggering compensation typically amounting to two years (in individual cases: three years) total annual compensation calculated on the basis of the total compensation of the last financial year, if applicable, of the current financial year less compensation during the notice period, ,but in any case limited to a maximum of the compensation for the remaining term of the respective service contract Provisions on shareholding Obligation for the members of the Management Board to purchase shares of Vonovia SE with a value equivalent to 100% of their fixed salary, or 150% of their fixed salary in the case of the Chairman of the Management Board (shareholding to be built up within the first four financial years after appointment); on reappointment, the shareholding obligation increases to a value equivalent to 150% of the fixed salary, or 200% in the case of the Chairman Obligation to hold the purchased shares for the duration of the Management Board activity Benefits on early termi- nation of contract In case of revocation of appointment severance pay amounting to two years total annual compensation calculated on the basis of the total compensation of the last financial year, if applicable, of the current financial year less compensation during the notice period, but in any case limited to a maximum of the compensation for the remaining term of the respective service contract; no severance pay in the event of extraordinary termination of the service contract by the Company for good cause In the event of death, continued payment of the fixed salary to surviving dependents for the month of death and the six following months as well as the STI on a pro rata basis until the end of the month of death
+Variable com- Short-term Туре > Target STI pensation incentive (STI) Limit I cap > 125% of target STI Performance criteria > Group FFO > Adjusted EBITDA > Individual performance factor (0.8-1.2) Payout > Due one month after the Company's annual financial statements are adopted > Paid in cash Long-term incentive plan Plan type > Performance share plan (LTIP) Limit I cap > 250% of the award value Performance criteria > Relative total shareholder return (relative TSR) > NTA per share > Group FFO per share > Sustainability Performance Index (SPI) Payout As part of the next salary payment after the Company's annual financial statements are adopted following the end of the four-year performance period Paid in cash Additional compensation Maximum total compensation > The maximum total compensation is EUR 11 million p.a. (gross) for the Chairman of the Management Board and EUR 5.5 million p.a. (gross) for each of the other Management Board members. conditions Malus/Clawback Partial or full reduction in payment/demand for repayment of variable compensation May apply in the event of significant breaches of duty (for the year in which the breach occurs) and payments based on incorrect data Clawback period of one year after payout Change of control > Special right of termination of the Management Board member in the event of a change of control, upon exercise triggering compensation typically amounting to two years (in individual cases: three years) total annual compensation calculated on the basis of the total compensation of the last financial year, if applicable, of the current financial year less compensation during the notice period, ,but in any case limited to a maximum of the compensation for the remaining term of the respective service contract Provisions on shareholding > Obligation for the members of the Management Board to purchase shares of Vonovia SE with a value equivalent to 100% of their fixed salary, or 150% of their fixed salary in the case of the Chairman of the Management Board (shareholding to be built up within the first four financial years after appointment); on reappointment, the shareholding obligation increases to a value equivalent to 150% of the fixed salary, or 200% in the case of the Chairman > Obligation to hold the purchased shares for the duration of the Management Board activity Benefits on early termi- nation of contract In case of revocation of appointment severance pay amounting to two years total annual compensation calculated on the basis of the total compensation of the last financial year, if applicable, of the current financial year less compensation during the notice period, but in any case limited to a maximum of the compensation for the remaining term of the respective service contract; no severance pay in the event of extraordinary termination of the service contract by the Company for good cause In the event of death, continued payment of the fixed salary to surviving dependents for the month of death and the six following months as well as the STI on a pro rata basis until the end of the month of death

-3. Application of the Remuneration System in the 2021 Fiscal Year
+3. Application of the Remuneration System in the 2022 Fiscal Year

-The Management Board remuneration system presented to the Annual General Meeting in 2021 was applied in the 2021 fiscal year to the remuneration of all Management Board members in office in the reporting year.
-There was no deviation from the Management Board remuneration system in the 2021 fiscal year.
+The Management Board remuneration system presented to, and approved by, the Annual General Meeting in 2021 was applied in the 2022 fiscal year to the remuneration of all Management Board members in office in the reporting year.
+There was no deviation from the Management Board remuneration system in the 2022 fiscal year.